 4. When to purchase your ticket

-Every Tuesday of the month, all tickets for the Anne Frank House for the following month are released.
+Every FIRST Tuesday of the month, all tickets for the Anne Frank House for the following month are released.
 The release time is 12pm Amsterdam time (GMT +1).
-Hence, the tickets for August 2022 will be released on the first Tuesday of July 2022, i.e. 5 July 2022 at 12pm Amsterdam time (GMT +1).
+Hence, the tickets for December 2022 will be released on the first Tuesday of November 2022, i.e. 1 November 2022 at 12pm Amsterdam time (GMT +1).

 If there are no more tickets available on the selected date and/or time slot, it is sold out.
 Sometimes tickets sell out rather fast, so if you wanna be sure to get tickets set your alarm!

 On the other hand, on 1 July 2022, there are still tickets available for a regular museum visit on 18 July and onwards even for reasonable time slots.
 But bear in mind that most time slots only have 1 ticket left.
 I also noticed that for the last time slot of the day, 20.45-21.00 there are usually dozens of tickets left.
 To be honest, with the small rooms and narrow staircases it gets very crowded, hence an evening visit may not be bad at all.

 Good to know

 The Anne Frank House museum does not reschedule tickets or give refunds.
 It is also not possible to change your time slot.
 So choose wisely when you book your ticket!